snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 * One `contents` object containing details of the necklace, nested inside the object representing its package.
 * One `contents` object containing details of the bracelet, nested inside the object representing its package.

 The example below shows how this shipment would be represented in JSON.
-This is a highly simplified example, with only the minimum properties (`value` and `description`) given for each `contents` object.
+This is a highly simplified example, with only the minimum properties given for each `contents` object.
 In practice, you would probably look to provide additional detail on the shipment contents by specifying optional properties.

 # [Contents Example](#tab/contents-example)